shevious/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

-  course staff have the ability to perform actions such as :ref:`deleting a learner's history, or "state" <Adjust_grades>` for a problem so that he can submit his assignment again, or :ref:`removing a learner response <Remove a student response from peer grading>` from peer grading.
+  course staff have the ability to perform actions such as :ref:`deleting a learner's history, or "state" <Adjust_grades>` for a problem so that he can submit his assignment again, or :ref:`removing a learner response <Remove a learner response from peer grading>` from peer grading.
 If there are more widespread issues with peer grading, course staff can reduce the weight of the peer assessment within the final course grade or allow learners to drop the lowest graded assignment from their grades.